LinguaPhylo/linguaPhylo.github.io/setup.md

 ## Legacy dependencies

-There are significant changes about SPI and APIs among LPhy 1.4.x, 1.5.x, and 1.6.x.
+There are significant changes about SPI and APIs among LPhy 1.4.x, 1.5.x, and 1.6.x (where x >= 0).
 So there is no backward compatibility for extensions.
 If you want to use the old version extensions, please install the required versions of LPhy and LPhyBEAST.